GUURU for Developers

 If there is any problem delivering the request to your endpoint, e.g., network problems or your endpoint is down for maintenance, deploys or any other reason, it will not be lost as we will keep retrying.

-For any given chat that we were unable to send, we will retry every 10 minutes (600 seconds) for up to 7 days.
+For any given chat that we are unable to send, we will retry every 10 minutes (600 seconds) for up to 7 days.
+However, if for any given webhook there are more than 500 failed delivery attempts in any given hour that webhook will be disabled and will have to be re-enabled manually.

-You can handle this by using the X-Guuru-Chat-Id header that is unique per chat.
+You can handle this by using the Idempotency-Key